 Public Safety

-Police/Fire/Utility Traning Campus- Progress at standstill due to capacity.
+Police/Fire/Utility Training Campus- Progress at standstill due to capacity.
 Met with the architect and everything is good.
 Greg provided early initial pricing on utilities to get to the site.
 Discussions to be had with police/fire and school on status.

 Status of project -